-UDOT developed Level 1 screening criteria based on the need to improve safety, reliability, and mobility on I-15 and its interchanges from Farmington to Salt Lake City.
+UDOT developed Level 1 screening criteria based on the need to improve safety, reliability, mobility, economic strength, and community connectivity on I-15 and its interchanges from Farmington to Salt Lake City.
 The initial concepts will be screened against criteria pertaining to travel demand, safety, and pedestrian and bicycle access and connectivity (Table 1).
 To accommodate Level 1 screening, UDOT will develop the initial concepts in enough detail to allow UDOT to use the Wasatch Front Regional Council's (WFRC) travel demand model to forecast the future traffic volumes and associated congestion for I-15.
 (For more information about the travel demand model, see Section 5.1, Travel Demand and Microsimulation Model.)